ISISComputingGroup/ibex_developers_manual/Providing-Support.md

   <summary>I can't log in to *** computer</summary>

   1. What is the name of the computer?
-    - If it is the NDX or NDH, we care, look at the next steps, there are a small subset of other systems we support that others might be logging into (TODO: List of the systems we are willing to look at).
+    - If it is the NDX or NDH, we care, look at the next steps, there are a small subset of other systems we support that others might be logging into which will be listed in the older SharePoint along with the access information as appropriate.
     - Anything else, NDC, NDL, NDW:
       - in office hours refer them to the service desk
       - out of hours if you can help do so, but this is a best efforts offering, and you might not be able to do anything.
 If you can't resolve the issue out of the service desk hours, there is no easy escalation option.
 An inability to log in due to incorrect passwords will fail over after a length of time, but most of us cannot access Active Directory to reset it, so they will have to find a way around it differently.
     - If attempting to connect to EMMA, remember the -A
   1. Unable to connect to NDX via RDP
     - Try yourself to RDP, if you can ask reporter to try again, if they can't it is a connectivity issue for the system they are using to site, in hours refer them to the service desk, out of hours this is best efforts.
-(TODO: pages with info for best efforts on network connections for on site, referal info to service desk etc. for out of hours)
+Check the ISIS Computing O365 SharePoint for more information.
     - Check ping to the NDX, and to the NDH
-    (TODO: Complete this section)
+      - If there are any issues with these pings, following the instructions relating to them and the DRACs  in the older SharePoint
   1. Wrong password entered too many times on anything other than NDX
     - We can't resolve this
 </details>